I sit with Danielle to discuss SEO challenges, tips, and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 Ranking number one for what?
 A keyword that’s only got two searches a month or for a keyword that will make a difference to a website’s traffic?
 The trouble is Google keeps changing the rules on organic rankings, and what works one year all of a sudden stops working.
 We’ve seen that.
 Some of my rank and rent sites took an absolute beating last year.

-That’s the beauty about using Google My Business; Google’s not going to penalize itself.
-So if I send backlinks to Google My Business, making sure it’s all optimized, then I’m doing something right.
+That’s the beauty of using Google My Business; Google will not penalize itself.
+So if I send backlinks to Google My Business, ensuring it’s all optimized, I’m doing something right.

-One of the other trends that Google is capturing all that information, never leaving Google.
+One of Google’s other trends is capturing all that information, never leaving Google.

 Right, they’re not driving traffic to your website.
 What they’re doing is they’re driving traffic to Google my business or Google maps and then connecting you directly from there.
-So if you don’t have a presence on those two profiles, you are not found.
+So you are not found if you don’t have a presence on those two profiles.

-Google is not trying to present you in Google maps so that visitors click on your website. what you need is enough information on those platforms so that people can then get a hold of you directly through those platforms
+Google is not trying to present you in Google maps to click on your website.
+Instead, you need enough information on those platforms so people can access you directly.

 Oh absolutely.
 We all know Google loves Google.
 So even when I am directing traffic, I use YouTube.
 I use Google sites.
 I use Google Maps.
 I drive many of my links to.
 Then I can link from there to the actual money site.
-So if I push everything to these Google properties, not only am I going to drive traffic and strength, I’m also looking after their money site because I’m using the Google sites as all buffers from their competitors.
+So if I push everything to these Google properties, I will drive traffic and strength and look after their money site because I’m using the Google sites as all buffers from their competitors.

 What is the best way to do that?
 How do you help your customers do that?

-Build buffer sites to get more rankings or make sure you appear on maps and Google My Business. when you appear on the places that Google wants to present
+Build buffer sites to get more rankings, or make sure you appear on maps and Google My Business.
+When you appear in the places that Google wants to present

-Google loves itself, so when I’m setting up a website, I make sure that Google’s business is set up right and got the correct categories.
+Google loves itself, so when I’m setting up a website, I ensure that Google’s business is set up correctly and has the correct categories.
 This is where so many companies go wrong.
 There is a primary category, but there are also all these subcategories,

 Then whatever that category is called in the Google My Business; I make sure that a page name is a service page with the same category name; if Google recognizes that as an electrician, then I’m going to have a page called electrician a website.

-It’s an easier way to join the dots and use Google My Business as a social media site; if you’re posting on Facebook or Twitter, or Instagram, post excellent content on your Google my business keywords in the posts.
-If you want more ranking with a particular keyword, make sure that keyword is in the post.
+It’s an easier way to join the dots and use Google My Business as a social media site; if you’re posting on Facebook, Twitter, or Instagram, post excellent content on your Google my business keywords in the posts.
+If you want more ranking with a particular keyword, ensure that keyword is in the post.
 Use all of Google’s tools that they give you.

 Google My Business Reviews from the Web – Dominate Local SEO with a Google My Business Listing

 Well, for me, luckily in Australia.
 I use a lot of location words.
-I’m in Brisbane; look it up on Google; it’s an amazing place, but if I’m using things like Brisbane plumber Brisbane electrician.
-There’s going to be around a thousand searches of them a month.
+I’m in Brisbane; look it up on Google; it’s an amazing place, but I’m using things like Brisbane plumber and Brisbane electrician.
+There are going to be around a thousand searches of them a month.
 But I know that’s organic.
-If I’m working on local, then there will not be those local guys around me or my clients, and we’ll be smart enough not to do the same things.
+If I’m working local, there will not be those local guys around me or my clients, and we’ll be smart enough not to do the same things.
 We focus on Google My Business, and then that’s where I can do all those posts – local electrician, Brisbane electrician, and backing those up with what we were talking about with reviews.
-Also, make sure those keywords are in the reviews and the responses you give to the reviews that come in. you’re just constantly reinforcing the right words in the right places.
+Also, ensure those keywords are in the reviews and the responses you give to the reviews.
+You’re just constantly reinforcing the right words in the right places.

 But reviews are hard, right?
-I mean, we ask our clients, beg our clients; please give us a review, and they don’t, so what do you do there?
+So we ask our clients to beg them; please give us a review, and they don’t, so what do you do there?